geocommunity/blog_website/content/upcoming-events.md

 We’ll get into this and some workflows for accurately calculating area in R. (Sounds trivial, but actually there can be a lot of decisions to make - e.g., should I project my data, or shouldn’t I?)

 If we have time in the session, we can also do some problem solving.
-So give me a shout if have any burning spatial questions in particular: ([c.buelow\@griffith.edu.au](mailto:c.buelow@griffith.edu.au){.email})
+So give me a shout if have any burning spatial questions in particular: ([c.buelow\@griffith.edu.au](mailto:c.buelow@griffith.edu.au))

 <br> <br>